How does the nose work?

 - One has runny nose accompanied by blurred vision or swelling on any part of the face

-How can a runny nose be prevented?
+How can a runny nose be prevented or runny nose treatment?

 A runny nose can be prevented by following the simple steps listed below:

 - One should wash their hands often after coughing, sneezing or blowing nose

 - One should avoid close contact with people (like hugging, kissing or shaking hands)

 - One should throw away used tissues after blowing or wiping the nose